mohae/json2go/README.md

 }
 ```

-Using 'Thing' as the parent type name results in:
+Using _Thing_ as the parent type name results in:

 ```
 package main